Montana author’s latest book set against the backdrop of Stikine River and northern B.C.’s wilderness - Smithers Interior News

 “I think a person can idolize the wilderness… but is not that easy to deal with,” Plummer said, adding, her real- life experiences were more intense than what she has written in the book.

-Plummer said her books are about taking readers to these place where not many have gone before, she said, adding,”How many fictional characters (or real ones, for that matter) voyaged up the Stikine River in the 1970s?”
+Plummer said her books are about taking readers to places where not many have gone before, adding, “How many fictional characters (or real ones, for that matter) voyaged up the Stikine River in the 1970s?”

-Eagle in Flight released this month and is available for purchase on Amazon
+Eagle in Flight was released this month and is available for purchase on Amazon